 Back in February, Expedia Group CEO Peter Kern told Bloomberg that summer 2022 would be “the busiest travel season ever.”
 That may have been a bit of an overly ambitious prediction (thanks largely to inflation), but the travel bug is certainly going around.
 According to a survey from ValuePenguin published in May, 73% of Americans had plans to travel this summer.

 But a lot of consumers will also be staying put at home to avoid the pitfalls of spending.
 The same ValuePenguin report found that of the Americans who will not be traveling this summer, 57% aren’t doing so because they can’t afford to.
 Clearly vacationing and living on a budget don’t exactly go hand in hand.
-But must it be that way?
+Must it be that way?
 Can we not travel in a way that accommodates a tight budget?

 - Price for a family of four for one week: Around $1,750 (not including flights)